syncfusion-content/maui-docs/MAUI/TreeView/getting-started.md

 You can create and manage the `TreeViewNode` objects by yourself to display the data in a hierarchical view.
 To create a tree view, you can use a `TreeView` control and a hierarchy of `TreeViewNode` objects.
 You can create the node hierarchy by adding one or more root nodes to the TreeView control’s Nodes collection.
 Each `TreeViewNode` can then have more nodes added to its Children collection.
 You can nest the tree view nodes to any depth you need.

-I> `ItemsSource` is an alternative mechanism to `Nodes` for putting content into the TreeView control.
+I> `ItemsSource` is an alternative mechanism to `Nodes` for adding content into the TreeView control.
 You cannot set both `ItemsSource` and `Nodes` at the same time.
-When you use `ItemsSource`, nodes created for you internally, but you cannot access them from `Nodes` property.
+When you use `ItemsSource`, nodes are created internally, but you cannot access them from the `Nodes` property.

 {% tabs %}
 {% highlight xaml %}